shubhamk8597/Hey-there-I-am-Shubham-Kurlekar/README.md

 ![](Images/yt_dislike_problem.gif)

-* Youtube API handeling to get comments of a particular video.
+* YouTube API handling to get comments of a particular video.
 * Text cleaning for better sentiment analysis.
 * Sentiment analysis of English comments using VADER from nltk.
-* Visualising the results in the form of wordcloud, pie chart and line chart.
+* Visualizing the results in the form of wordcloud, pie chart and line chart.
 * Deploying the application on streamlit for public use.

 # [2 - Recommending Right Content To Right Users.](https://github.com/shubhamk8597/Project---Recommending-Right-Content-To-Right-Users/blob/main/README.md)